-As there were two emergency uses of a surveillance device during the reporting period, two such applications were made.
-Both applications were approved.
+The application for the emergency use of a surveillance device during the reporting period was approved.

 2.2.1 Section 40 Prohibition on use, communication, publication of protected information

 As reported previously, the NSWPF had adopted a practice whereby a Protected Information Register (PIR) is provided to each law enforcement officer to whom a warrant is issued.
 The use and communication of protected information is recorded on that register.
 Also recorded are the details of the destruction of any protected information which is no longer required for the purposes set out in sub-sections (4) or (5).